benarmstead/youtube-to-rss/README.md

-# youtube-to-rss
+# Youtube To RSS
-Takes a youtube channel-id and finds the RSS feed for the channel
+Takes a youtube channel id and finds the RSS feed for the channel